-The blocks in Figure 22-8 are a good model for retrieving data in a fairly simplistic app.
+The blocks in Figure 22-7 are a good model for retrieving data in a fairly simplistic app.
 In our voting example, however, we need more complicated logic.
 Specifically:

-- The app should prompt the user to enter his email address when the program starts.
+- The app should prompt the user to type an email address when the program starts.
 We can use a Notifier component for this, which pops up a window.
-(You can find the Notifier in the "Other stuff" palette in the Designer.)
-When the user enters his email, we'll store it in a variable. - Only after determining the user's email should we call GetValue to retrieve the voter list.
+(You can find the Notifier in the "User Interface" palette in the Designer.)
+When the user types an email, we'll store it in a variable. - Only after determining the user's email should you call GetValue to retrieve the voter list.
 Can you figure out why?

-Figure 22-9 shows the blocks for this more complicated scheme for requesting the database data.
+Figure 22-8 shows the blocks for this more complicated scheme for requesting the database data.